modestimpala/OdinOnDemand/README.md

 # OdinOnDemand

 OdinOnDemand (OOD) adds several forms of multimedia to Valheim that allow players to natively watch YouTube as well as direct video files on in-game screens.
-The mod also contains a boombox/gramophone that can play YouTube, SoundCloud links, as well as direct audio files -- additionally, all of this is multiplayer compatible and seemingly relatively low-impact.
+The mod also offers two types of musicplayers that can play YouTube, SoundCloud links, as well as direct audio files --  additionally, all of this is multiplayer compatible and seemingly relatively low-impact.

-9.60 adds lots of stuff, be sure to check usage and the changelog!
-YouTube now works on boomboxes!
+ValMedia recommends playing without bloom while watching for the best viewing experience.

+### Due to Valheim's recent upgrade to Unity version 2020.3.45, you may experience crashes during video playback because of a new [VideoPlayer bug](https://forum.unity.com/threads/crash-windowsvideotextureoutput-releasedrawnsamples-bool.1396480/).
+This may be related to MP4 files.
+We recommend utilizing VP8 codec videos (webm) or MP3/SoundCloud options as a temporary measure.
+If a fix is discovered an update will be pushed out, otherwise we're waiting for another Unity update.
+Apologies for any inconvenience. - ValMedia

+0.9.85 introduces new assets, relative path lookup from plugin dir (local://) and more.
+Check out the updated documentation below.

 [<img alt="Preview Video" width="256px" src="https://i.imgur.com/0BaY28I.jpg" />](https://www.youtube.com/watch?v=hePW1dueKjE)